Five ways to spot if someone has Alzheimer’s

 Ordinary, everyday activities can become a challenge in the early stages of Alzheimer's.

-Making a cup of tea might be a complicated process - but it doesn't usually require much thought because it becomes automatic.
+On the face of it, making a cup of tea isn't complicated and doesn't require much thought.

-However, Alzheimer's can make it very difficult and leave people struggling to know what to do next.
+However, having Alzheimer's can make it a very difficult task which leaves people struggling to know what to do next.

 The changes that come with the condition are often small to start with, but they can become severe enough to affect daily life.